Fernand Martin “Le Livreur” From 1888

 England April 17, 1884, patent number 6470

-But after help from The British Library Business & IP Center 96 Euston Road London to make the patents available with explanation and images, everything became clearer.
+The British Library Business & IP Center 96 Euston Road London make the patents available with explanation and images.

-I also found in David Pressland’s beautiful book “Pressland’s Blechspielzeug Der Welt” from 1995 and published by “AS Verlag Zürich” on page 241 a photo of a toy with his original box, the box appears, after further investigation, to have patent number 6470 and this is exactly right, so my toy appears to be the “automatic postman“ toy of William Hamilton Hall and produced from 1884.
+I found in David Pressland’s beautiful book “Pressland’s Blechspielzeug Der Welt” from 1995 and published by “AS Verlag Zürich” on page 241 a photo of a toy with his original box, the box appears, after further investigation, to have patent number 6470 and this is exactly the toy patent number from William Hamilton Hall produced from 1884, but are the box and toy on the photo from Hall?

 Thanks to David Pressland’s that i may use this picture from his beautiful book “Pressland’s Blechspielzeug Der Welt” from 1995 , published by AS Verlag Zürich

-But at least he thought this was a wonderful toy and immediately saw the business benefits.
+I think that Martin study the Hall patent and he thought this was a wonderful toy and saw the business benefits.

-But he was not completely satisfied because he himself has applied for an “improved” patent for this type of toy.
+But he had other thoughts about the mechanism and he applied for an “improved” patent for this type of toy.

 Martin made improvements and on November 15, 1887 applied for a patent in England under the name “Improvements in Device or Mechanism for Communicating to Toys Movements Analogous to those of Human Beings and Animals when Walking.” and it get patent number 15632